Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Introduction

-In fact, the issue of intercultural acoustico-psychometric differences is not unique to Bahasa Melayu --- translation of psychometric terms into any language that is substantially used in more than one cultural and/or ethnic groups may require investigation to ensure intercultural validity.
+In fact, the issue of intercultural acoustico-psychometric differences is not unique to \textsc{zsm} --- translation of psychometric terms into any language that is substantially used in more than one cultural and/or ethnic groups may require investigation to ensure intercultural validity.
 An example of one such language is Portuguese, an official language of ten countries with a combined population of 270 million people.
-In \citet{Antunes2021ValidatedAssessment}, a bicultural assessment of soundscape attribute translations into Portuguese was performed in Brazil and Portugal, where differences in suitability were observed for secondary translations of \textit{chaotic}.
+In \citet{Antunes2021}, a bicultural assessment of soundscape attribute translations into Portuguese was performed in Brazil and Portugal, where differences in suitability were observed for secondary translations of \textit{chaotic}.

 Within the Malay language family (Macrolanguage ISO 639-3: \textsc{msa}), another standardized variety called Bahasa Indonesia (ISO 639-3: \textsc{ind}) is also used as an official language in Indonesia.
-Despite mutual intelligibility with Bahasa Melayu, there exist significant linguistic and cultural differences in the use of the two Bahasa varieties.
-As such, the translation process of soundscape attributes to Bahasa Indonesia is considered separately from that of Bahasa Melayu \citep[see][]{Sudarsono2022TheStudy}.
+Despite mutual intelligibility with \textsc{zsm}, there exist significant linguistic and cultural differences in the use of the two Bahasa varieties.
+As such, the translation process of soundscape attributes to \textsc{ind} is considered separately from that of \textsc{zsm} \citep[see][]{Sudarsono2021}.